bioinfo-cnb/bionmf-gpu/README.md

 The compilation process may take some time since different versions of the software (one per GPU model) will be generated into the executable file.
 To compile code for just a particular GPU architecture (e.g., for *Compute Capability 1.3*), you can use the following command:

          $>  make  SM_VERSIONS=13

-Please note that by default, **no code is compiled for *Compute Capabilities 1.x***, since they are being deprecated on newer versions of the CUDA Toolkit.
-Code for such GPU models must be explicitly requested as shown in the example above.
+**Warning:** **No code is compiled for *Compute Capabilities 1.x*,** since they are being deprecated on newer versions of the CUDA Toolkit.
+For such GPU models, code must be explicitly requested as shown in the example above.
 &nbsp;